JesseVent/crypto/cran-comments.md

 **Notes regard usage of doSNOW, no alternative please see previous comments below for note resolution.**

 # Previous CRAN submission comments
+## crypto 0.1.3

+Apologies for resubmission, but I identified a defect in one of my functions that was returning the wrong result when packaged.
+Change summary is below:

+- Fixing defect in getPrices function by adding return(prices)

 ## crypto 0.1.2